RemiBou/remibou.github.io/_posts/2020-01-29-Test-your-JSInterop-code-with-cypress.md

 ## The problem with JSInterop

 This would work very well in a pure js application.
-If the console.log method call are done with JSInterop like in a Blazor WASM app with this code
+If the console.log method calls are done with JSInterop like in a Blazor WASM app :

 ```cs
 await jsRuntime.InvokeVoidAsync("console.log","test");